 Receiving an early life insurance payout

-Whilst it’s most common for a payout to be made to your beneficiaries after you’ve passed away, it is possible to receive a payout before dying.
+Whilst it’s most common for a payout to be made to your beneficiaries after you’ve passed away, it’s possible to receive a payout before dying.

 All life insurance policies provided through Reassured come with terminal illness cover as standard.

-This means that if you’re diagnosed with a terminal illness and given less than 12 months to live, you can make an early claim on your policy.
+This means that if you’re diagnosed with a terminal illness and given less than 12 months to live, you can make an early claim.

 These funds can then be used to put future arrangements in place for your family, such as: